- The Woodlands

 - Clear Lake

-The Woodlands is easily one of the best Houston suburbs, and it’s also one of the biggest.
-It’s a planned community a simple thirty-minute drive from the city, making it ideal for commuters.
+The best Houston suburb is The Woodlands.
+It’s also one of the biggest suburbs of Houston.
+The Woodlands is a planned community a simple thirty-minute drive from the city, making it ideal for commuters.
 There are healthcare job opportunities here and amenities to enjoy during your time off in the week.

 For fun, you can hike on one of the many trails The Woodlands has to offer.
 You can also shop at one of the many shopping centers designed for relaxation.
 If you have a family, your children can attend one of the desired schools in the area, like Tomball ISD.

-Pearland is a quiet, idyllic suburb located south of the Houston area.
-If you work in Houston, it’s only a thirty-minute drive to downtown.
+Another one of the best suburbs of Houston is Pearland.
+This quiet, idyllic suburb is located south of the Houston, only a thirty-minute drive to downtown.
 Many families and singles alike find joy in making Pearland home.

 You can take advantage of peaceful moments in Pearland or enjoy one of the many activities offered throughout the year.
 Pearland is home to the Pearland Crawfish Festival, and there are several 5Ks and runs throughout the year.
 In addition, you can take hikes or enjoy delicious food in your spare time or watch a show at the Pearl Theater.

 Sugar Land is one of the most popular Houston suburbs, and not just because of the sweet name.
 It’s a safe area to live in and raise a family.
 There are plenty of employers and job opportunities in Sugar Land, along with shopping.

 There’s lots to enjoy in Sugar Land, from the Fort Bend Children’s Discovery Center to the Sugar Land Ice & Sports Center.
 You can watch the Sugar Land Skeeters play a baseball game at Constellation Field or eat dinner at Pacific Coast Tacos.